GeekFunkLabs/fluidpatcher/docs/bank_files.md

 A router rule with a `midiplayer` parameter will tell the named midiplayer to play if the routed message value is positive or pause if the value is zero.
 If the rule also has a `tick` parameter, the midiplayer will seek to that tick position in the song.
 If the value of `tick` has a `+` or `-` suffix the midiplayer will seek forward or backward from the current position.
 If the routed message value is negative and the midiplayer is currently playing, seeking will be postponed until the song reaches the end of a measure as specified by `barlength`.

-The tempo of sequencers, arpeggiators, and midiplayers can be set with a router rule that has a `tempo` parameter with the target's name as its value.
-For this reason the names of all these units within a bank file should be unique.
-A router rule with a `sync` parameter will set the tempo of the named unit by measuring the time between successive MIDI messages matching the rule, allowing a user to set the tempo by tapping a button or key.
+> The tempo of sequencers, arpeggiators, and midiplayers can be set with a router rule that has a `tempo`
+> parameter with the target's name as its value.
+For this reason the names of all these units within a bank file
+> should be unique.
+A router rule with a `sync` parameter will set the tempo of the named unit by measuring the
+> time between successive MIDI messages matching the rule, allowing a user to set the tempo by tapping a button
+> or key.
 The value of the routed message sets the number of beats to sync to the time interval.
-These units can also be synchronized with an external device or program that sends a MIDI clock signal by adding a router rule of type `clock` with a `sync` parameter.
-Note that any tempo changes to a midiplayer will cause it to stop paying attention to any tempo change messages in the file.
-This behavior can be resumed using by setting a tempo of zero.
+These units can
+> also be synchronized with an external device or program that sends a MIDI clock signal by adding a router rule
+> of type `clock` with a `sync` parameter.
+Note that any tempo changes to a midiplayer will cause it to stop
+> paying attention to any tempo change messages in the file.
+This behavior can be resumed using by setting a
+> tempo of zero.

 ### ladspafx
-A mapping of external [LADSPA](https://github.com/FluidSynth/fluidsynth/blob/master/doc/ladspa.md) effects units to activate.
+Contains one or more named units that activate and control external LADSPA effect plugins.
 These must be installed separately and are system-dependent.
 On Linux, the `listplugins` and `analyseplugin` commands are useful for determining the available plugins and their parameters.

 - `lib`(required) - the effect plugin file (_.dll, .so_, etc. depending on system)
 - `plugin` - the name of the plugin within the file, required if there's more than one